jmalmin/slatefire-infinity-docs/Installs/Installs.md

 	    sudo su
 	    pip3.5 install -U virtualenv

- 2. verify that you are in the directory
+ 7. verify that you are in the directory where source code will be run on master server

+    enter code here

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc2NTI1MjE0XX0=
+eyJoaXN0b3J5IjpbLTE3NjAxNDg1ODddfQ==
 -->